 SPECIAL FEES AND CHARGES

 A non-refundable fee of $20 must accompany each application for admission.
-The clinical fee of $73 does not cover a physician’s bill but is used instead to defray supplies and nursing services for first aid care.
+The health fee of $63 does not cover a physician’s bill but is used instead to defray supplies and nursing services for first aid care.
 All first aid services must originate at the Health Center.

 The graduation application fee of $20 ($30 if after application deadline) covers the cost of the initial diploma.
 Students participating in the graduation ceremony purchase a disposable cap and gown through the ABAC Bookstore.

 A public safety service fee of $30 will be charged to each student.

 A Gold Card fee of $20 will be charged to each student for the operation and

 maintenance of the college’s student identification card system.

 Each returned check given to the College by an individual will result in a service charge of $20.
 If three checks are returned for the same student or family, no other checks will be accepted by the College.